restechnica/semverbot/README.md

 e.g. delimiters `"/"` will split `feature/some-feature` into `["feature", "some-feature"]`,
 and the `feature` and `some-feature` strings will be matched against semver map values.

-Defaults to `"/"` due to its popular use in branch names.
+Defaults to `"/"` due to its popular use in git branch names.

 ### modes.git-commit.delimiters